BigSoftVideo/DOTE/export.md

 On the right is a preview panel that shows all the lines of the current transcript as an `SRT` file.
 It updates according to your choices made in the left panel.

-If there are serious errors in the transcript that _DOTE_ has trouble with, then this will be indicated on a line-by-line basis.
+If there are serious errors (those that interfere with parsing the transcript) in the transcript that _DOTE_ has trouble with, then this will be indicated on a line-by-line basis.
 The Preview panel will be blank, and the transcript _cannot_ be exported to subtitles until the errors are fixed.

 Options available: